On Graphical Models via Univariate Exponential Family Distributions: Exponential Family Graphical Models

 \begin{theorem} Suppose $X = (X_1,X_2,\hdots,X_p)$ is a $p$-dimensional random vector, and its node-conditional distributions are specified by an exponential family,

-where the function $E(X_{V \backslash s})$, the canonical parameter of exponential family, only depends on variables $X_t$ in $N(s)$ (and hence the log-normalization constant $\bar{D}(X_{V \backslash s})$), and where $N(s)$ is the set of neighbors of node $s$ according to an undirected graph $G = (V,E)$.
+where the function $E(X_{V \backslash r})$, the canonical parameter of exponential family, depends on the rest of all random variables except $X_r$ (and hence the log-normalization constant $\bar{D}(X_{V \backslash r})$).
 Further, suppose the corresponding joint distribution factors according to the graph $G$, with the factors over cliques of size at most $k$.
 Then, the conditional distribution in \eqref{EqnCondDistTmp} necessarily has the tensor-factorized form in \eqref{EqnCondDistK}, and the corresponding joint distribution has the form in \eqref{EqnJointDistK}. \end{theorem}

-Theorem~\ref{PropGeneralCondForm} thus tells us that under the general assumptions that: \begin{enumerate} \item[(a)] the joint distribution is a graphical model that factors according to a graph $G$, and has clique-factors of size at most $k$, and \item[(b)] its node-conditional distribution follows an exponential family, \end{enumerate} it \emph{necessarily} follows that the conditional and joint distributions are given by \eqref{EqnCondDistK} and \eqref{EqnJointDistK} respectively.
+Theorem~\ref{PropGeneralCondForm} thus tells us that under the general assumptions that: \begin{description}[leftmargin=0.5cm] \item[(a)] the joint distribution is a graphical model that factors according to a graph $G$, and has clique-factors of size at most $k$, and \item[(b)] its node-conditional distribution follows an exponential family, \end{description} it \emph{necessarily} follows that the conditional and joint distributions are given by \eqref{EqnCondDistK} and \eqref{EqnJointDistK} respectively.

 An important special case is when the joint graphical model distribution has clique factors of size at most two.
 From Theorem~\ref{PropGeneralCondForm}, the conditional distribution is given by:

 while the joint distribution is given as: